giving live to a new structure

-As far as color palette goes we decided on blue to convey trust and set Home61 as the establish business they are.
-This was a change on their primary color, which used to be teal.
-The images were luxury focused and on the elegant side.
+As far as the color palette goes we decided on blue to convey trust and set Home61 as the established business they are.
+This was a change in their primary color, which used to be teal.
+The images were luxury-focused and on the elegant side.
 We chose to showcase people in suits and having meetings, targeting agents with this vision of themselves.
 For headers we selected Athelas typeface, giving the website a fresh and modern look.
 The body text was Avenir Next, which is considered one of the fonts the cleanest and simplest fonts with a human touch.

 The main takeaway from this project was the dynamic of working on a product that needed to be done within a tight deadline.
 We had less than a month to launch it, so we needed to make sure that the communication system was effective and efficient.
 Our meetings were sharp and planned ahead and our agenda was clear about the next steps to follow until the next revision.